danthegoodman1/SQLGateway/README.md

 Cache must also be explicitly requested, and must have the same TTL.
 If an item is cached but has a different TTL, the previous cache will be ignored and a new value will be cached under the new TTL.

+Caching was chosen to be done through Redis (instead of something like groupcache) for 2 major reasons:
+1. Redis allows for online cache resizing
+2. Cache not affected by cluster resizing

 ## Running distributed tests